RCA 8-PT-7012 (8-PT-7030) Television (1956)

 All right, maybe there's some voodoo going on here, but I know how to fix it!
 I removed the chassis once again and adjusted the horizontal to slant the same amount in the opposite direction.
 Then I put it back in the case yet another time, and . . . the picture resumed its original slant, down toward the right.

-This was very discouraging, to say the least.
+This was discouraging, to say the least.
 Since the opposite-slant trick hadn't worked, I took the chassis out and repeated the entire leveling rigamarole with tape and level.

 The TV still has a slight horizontal slant, but it's not very noticeable unless you are watching something like a news broadcast with bars going horizontally across the bottom of the screen.
 The rest of the time, it looks fine, so I'm going to simply use the set for a while and decide later if it bothers.